WCRalph/Zen-Assistant/README.md

 # Zen-Assistant
-Exploring the idea of a ambient information and generative music for Home Assistant
+Exploring the idea of an ambient information and generative music for Home Assistant